 American Express® offers four co-branded travel rewards cards that can help you accrue points even faster when you use your card to book a stay in the Hilton family of hotels, as well as on everyday purchases.

-The Hilton Honors American Express® card has no annual fee, and offers 7X Bonus Points on Hilton purchases, as well as 5X rewards at U.S. restaurants, supermarkets, and gas stations and 3X bonus points on all other purchases.
-Earn 90,000 Bonus Points when you spend $1,000 in eligible purchases within the first three months of card membership.
+The Hilton Honors American Express® card has no annual fee, and offers 7X Bonus Points on direct Hilton hotel or resort purchases, as well as 5X rewards at U.S. restaurants, supermarkets, and gas stations and 3X bonus points on all other purchases.
+Earn 90,000 Bonus Points when you spend $2,000 in eligible purchases within the first three months of card membership.

-With a $95 annual fee, the Hilton Honors American Express® Ascend card offers frequent travelers many opportunities to accrue points quickly.
-Receive 125,000 bonus points when you spend $2,000 in purchases within the first three months.
-Earn 12X bonus points on Hilton purchases, and 6X points in the other eligible spending categories and 3x points on all other purchases.
+With a $95 annual fee, the Hilton Honors American Express Surpass® Card offers frequent travelers many opportunities to accrue points quickly.
+Receive 130,000 bonus points when you spend $4,000 in purchases within the first four months.
+Earn 12X bonus points on direct purchases in the Hilton Portfolio, and 6X points in the other eligible spending categories and 3x points on all other purchases.

-The Hilton Honors American Express® Business card has a rewards structure similar to the Ascend card, but for business owners.
+The Hilton Honors American Express® Business card has a rewards structure similar to the Surpass card, but for business owners.